-This article will explore the nutritional links between niacin and alcohol, including how to use niacin for alcohol recovery.
+This article will explore the nutritional links between niacin and alcohol, including how to use it for recovery.
 One of the first supplements that I took to help my body recover from years of drinking was a B-Complex containing niacin.

 Known as Vitamin B3, niacin plays a large role in regulating metabolism and maintaining neurotransmitter balance.
-Chronic alcohol consumption severely depletes levels of niacin in our bodies, including reserve stores that our systems keep on hand for emergencies.
+Chronic drinking severely depletes levels in our bodies, including reserve stores that our systems keep on hand for emergencies.

 B-Vitamins are crucial for recovery because alcohol burns them up very quickly, and they are necessary for a myriad of bodily processes including healthy energy levels.

 Why Do We Need Niacin?